Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Related Work

 \subsection{Doppler Lidar}

-It is also worth noting the development of FMCW lidar sensors, as they are also capable of providing Doppler measurements that have historically been unique to radar \cite{pierrottet2008linear}.
+It is also worth noting the development of FMCW lidar sensors, as they are also capable of providing Doppler measurements that have historically been unique to radar~\cite{pierrottet2008linear}.
 These sensors have thus far been limited to a fixed FOV, not unlike automotive radar.
 Doppler measurements from a commercially available FMCW lidar were shown to be effective at preventing ICP algorithm failure in degenerate geometric environments \cite{Hexsel_Vhavle_Chen_2022}.
-They were also shown to be useful in continuous-time odometry ICP \cite{Wu_Yoon_Burnett_Kammel_Chen_Vhavle_Barfoot_2022} and at fast, correspondence free velocity estimation \cite{need_for_speed}.
-We evaluate similar pipelines using a spinning radar in our experiments, with a direct comparison between Doppler-enabled radar and lidar left for future work.
+They were also shown to be useful in continuous-time odometry ICP \cite{picking_up_speed} and at fast, correspondence-free velocity estimation \cite{need_for_speed}.
+We evaluate similar pipelines using a spinning radar in our experiments.